-A paper co-authored by Professor Kevin Parker and collaborators from URMC (Thomas Marini, Timothy M. Baran, Yu Zhao, Galen Brennan, Jonah Kan, Steven Meng, Ann Dozier, Avice O'Connell), Pontificia Universidad Católica del Perú (Benjamin Castaneda, Stefano Romero), and Samsung (Zaegyoo Hah, Moon Ho Park) titled "No sonographer, no radiologist: assessing accuracy of artificial intelligence on breast ultrasound volume sweep imaging scans" has been published in PLOS Digital Health.
+A paper co-authored by Professor Kevin Parker and collaborators from URMC (Thomas Marini, Radha Iyer, Timothy M. Baran, Omar Nemer, Ann Dozier, Yu Zhao, William Serratelli, Gregory Matos, Shania Ali, Bishoy Ghobryal, Adam Visca, Avice O'Connell) and Pontificia Universidad Católica del Perú (Benjamin Castaneda) titled "Breast ultrasound volume sweep imaging: a new horizon in expanding imaging access for breast cancer detection" has been published in the Journal of Ultrasound in Medicine.
 The abstract follows, and more information can be found here.